ravig31/low-latency-league/README.md

 My implementation/optimisations for [NUFT's Low Latency League](https://github.com/northwesternfintech/low-latency-league) matching engine competition.
 Most of the ideas for this came from this great [CppCon video](https://www.youtube.com/watch?v=sX2nF1fW7kI&t=1503s&pp=ygUOY3BwY29uIG9wdGl2ZXLSBwkJ9gkBhyohjO8%3D).

-The approach centres around the statistical reality that “hot” price levels form a narrow, dense band.
-By making that locality assumption explicit, we can trade wide coverage for consistently low cache miss rates, branch predictability, and allocation-free steady-state behavior.
+The approach centres around the statistical reality that “hot” price levels form a narrow band.
+By making that locality assumption explicit, we can trade wide price coverage for consistently low cache miss rates, branch predictability, and allocation-free behavior.
 All of which dominate latency in a bursty, center of book workload.

 ### Running the code